Estimating failure probabilities: Proofs

-The following result gives sufficient conditions such that the difference between the $\nu$-measure of $S$ and of the truncated set after the marginal transformations (i.e.\ $d_n(IV+V)$ in \eqref{eq:esterror}) can be approximated by the limiting terms in Lemma \ref{lemma:singleintapprox}.
+The following result gives sufficient conditions such that the difference between the $\nu$-measure of $S$ and of the truncated set after the marginal transformations (i.e., $d_n(\mathit{IV}+V)$ in \eqref{eq:esterror}) can be approximated by the limiting terms in Lemma~\ref{lemma:singleintapprox}.
 For the sake of simplicity, we assume that $d_n$ and $e_n$ are of the same order, but it is not difficult to prove similar results under weaker conditions on $d_n/e_n$.
-Moreover, one can weaken the condition (S2) and the assumptions (Q2) could be replaced with rather strong conditions on the rate at which $k$ tends to $\infty$. \begin{corollary} If the conditions (M1)--(M3), (D2), (Q1), (Q2) and (S1)--(S3) are fulfilled, then
+Moreover, one can weaken the condition (S2) and the assumptions (Q2) could be replaced with rather strong conditions on the rate at which $k$ tends to $\infty$.